Severe Weather in the North East 1901-2010

 December 1981 and January 1982 Snowfall and low temperatures

-Another cold winter for the region in 1981-82.
+Another cold winter for the North East region came in 1981-82.
 Temperatures in the region dipped to an average minimum of -3.3 degC.
 Sections of the rivers Tyne and Wear froze solid – and even some parts of the North Sea north of Berwick froze over for the first time in living memory.

 Overnight low temperatures broke into the record books when the mercury fell to -21.6 degC in Haydon Bridge.
 The record for the lowest temperature in England was set in January 1982 in Newport in Shropshire, which hit a bone-chilling -26.1 degC.
+Temps stayed below freezing from 7th-13th January 1982 in Durham.

 Throughout that month, the low temperatures caused havoc as diesel fuel froze in buses, snowploughs, gritters and bin lorries.
 Eighteen deaths were recorded across Tyneside as a result of hypothermia and exposure to the cold.